 When you grow an herb garden inside, you can benefit from enjoying fresh herbs year round.
-In order to be successful at growing herbs indoors, you need to follow a few simple steps.
+In order to be successful at growing herbs indoors, follow a few simple steps.
 Keep reading to learn how to grow herbs indoors successfully.

 Starting an Indoor Herb Garden

-Before starting your herb garden inside, you need to decide what you will be growing in your indoor herb garden.
+Before starting your herb garden inside, decide what you will be growing in your indoor herb garden.
 Most popular herbs can be grown indoors.
 Some herbs you might want to grow are:

-If you are new to growing herbs indoors, you may want to start with just 2 or 3 of your favorite herbs and add more as you become more confident.
+If you are new to growing herbs indoors, you may want to start with just two or three of your favorite herbs and add more as you become more confident.

 You will also need to choose a container for your indoor herb garden to grow in.
 The container should either have drainage holes or should be deep enough that you can add rocks at the bottom to create a drainage reservoir for excess water to run into.
 Herbs that are grown indoors cannot sit in waterlogged soil or they will die.

 The soil you use in your herb garden inside should be rich in organic material.
 A good quality potting soil will work fine.
 Do not use dirt from the garden, as this can get compacted easily and will strangle the herb plants.